Ekram-Muahammad/laravel-SchemaForge/README.md

 + **API Resource Methods:** Generate API resource methods within your controllers, reducing manual coding efforts and accelerating the development of robust CRUD APIs.

++ **Validating Data Based on Column Types:** Laravel SchemaForge goes a step further in simplifying data validation by automatically generating validation rules based on the column types defined in your database schema.
+This feature ensures that incoming data adheres to the expected data types, enhancing data integrity and security.

 + **Data Seeding with Factory:** Automatically create seeders with factory data generators, allowing you to populate your database with sample data efficiently.

 + **Database Schema to JSON Conversion:** Easily convert your existing database schema to JSON files, enabling seamless migration and sharing of database structures.